SEESolutions-it/DpdlEngine/README.md

 ## Roadmap

-Dpdl is currently developed by SEE Solutions and defined the following integrations:
+Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

 * Native API support for Tensorflow and Tensorflow lite
 * OpenAI integration
-* Blockchain integration
+* Blockchain integration (Bitcoin and Ethereum smart contracts)
 * Nostr client API